Building a Subgraph

 Learn how to build a subgraph to query Unichain data

 Getting historical data on smart contracts can be frustrating when building a dapp.
-With The Graph
+With The Graph anyone can create or query subgraphs, making the data available to the entire ecosystem.

 Quickstart